demisto/content/Packs/GSuiteSecurityAlertCenter/Integrations/GSuiteSecurityAlertCenter/README.md

 ### gsac-alert-delete
 ***
 Performs delete operation on alerts.
-Note: The alerts that are marked for deletion will be removed from Alert Center after 30 days.
+Note: The alerts that are marked for deletion will be removed from the Alert Center after 30 days.

 #### Base Command